Money Services Business (MSB) Information Center

 - Incorporate policies, procedures and internal controls reasonably designed to assure compliance with the BSA.

-- Designate a compliance office responsible for day-to-day compliance with the BSA.
+- Designate a person to assure day-to-day compliance with the BSA.

 - Provide education and/or training of appropriate personnel.